 - Cold therapy to reduce pain and swelling if present.

-- When pain allows, deep tissue sports massage techniques to mobilize the soft tissues in the area particularly the bottock and hip muscles.
+- When pain allows, deep tissue sports massage techniques to mobilize the soft tissues in the area particularly the buttock and hip muscles.

 - Stretching techniques for the muscles of the hip and buttocks.

-- If this fails, a corticosteroid / anaesthetic mix injection may be useful.
+- If this fails, a corticosteroid / anesthetic mix injection may be useful.